| 7. CORRECTING YOUR

 difficult task.
 Moving into present space is simply seeing things

-The principle can be explained by a simple experiment, which does
+around you sharply and clearly… The principle can be explained by a simple experiment, which does

 not need any tools.
 Become fully conscious of your immediate